-- To participate in the D10 Drift Battle of Poland 2020 competition will be allowed players who:
+To participate in the D10 Drift Battle of Poland 2023 competition will be allowed drivers who:

-a.will apply for the start via the form available on the D10 Drift Battle of Poland 2020 website and other media
+- will apply for the start via the form available on the D10 Drift Battle of Poland 2023 website and other media,

-- make the entry fee payment to the indicated PAYPAL account no later than 3 days before the competition
+- pays the entry fee to the indicated PAYPAL account no later than on the date specified in the registrar,

 - adapt his model to the technical requirements contained in these regulations.

 The entry fee is set by the organizer, may change over time and is non-refundable.

 The number of competitors is limited, the order of applications decides about admission.